taraponglab/meta_neuralnetwork/README.md

 **Division of Pharmaceutical Chemistry, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand. (tarasri@kku.ac.th)

-Read full paper published in **Journal of Chemical Information and Modeling**.
+Full paper submitted in **Journal of Chemical Information and Modeling**.

 Due to file size limitations, large model files are hosted on Google Drive and can be accessed via this link: https://drive.google.com/drive/folders/1UiWCCE6my0TKdZoYTR7JUVGU1-quhWDd?usp=sharing